-- If you are socially networking, are you using a social media content calendar with relevant target market topics?
-Get a free social media content calendar template from Hubspot here. (https://blog.hubspot.com/blog/tabid/6307/bid/33415/The-Social-Media-Publishing-Schedule-Every-Marketer-Needs-Template.aspx
+- If you are socially networking, try using a social media content calendar with relevant target market topics.

-When you write content, have an end result in mind.
-For example, if you are selling musical instruments to children, talk to the parents about the value of their child learning how to play a musical instrument.
+When you write content, have a result in mind.
+For example, if you sell musical instruments to children, talk to the parents about the value of their child learning to play a musical instrument.
 You could write a blog post on how playing a musical instrument develops self-discipline.
 Another blog post might be about how it helps kids get over shyness.
 Create a calendar of blog posts that methodically show how it helps kids in many (specific) ways.

 - Know your target market.
 When you write social media messages, use your target market’s language, words, terms, and passions.
 Speak to them in a way that means something to them.
 For example, if you sell photocopiers, and a concern for your target is saving money on copies, talk about how they can get more copies by using the toner-saving feature.
 Talk about what matters to your MARKET more than what matters to YOU.

 - Provide relevant content of high perceived value to your target market.
-The content you provide reveals strategies, tips, tricks that make your target market’s jobs or lives easier, time-saving, satisfying.
+Your content reveals strategies, tips, and tricks that make your target market’s jobs or lives easier, time-saving, and satisfying.
 Find out what matters to your target.
 Please do this by listening and using their feedback.
-Then, genuinely show them that their interests are valid and essential to you.
-A great video that helps you understand their need to be validated is this brief video called Validation. https://www.youtube.com/watch?v=Cbk980jV7Ao
+Then, genuinely show them their interests are valid and essential to you.

 - Approach well-known target market challenges, issues and/or problems from a new, interesting, helpful angle.
 For example, suppose you sell sleep apnea and snoring relief products.
 Instead of only talking about how sleep apnea is a medical condition that could contribute to causing unwanted health issues, talk about sleep apnea and how a person’s snoring might negatively affect their relationship.
 Those who snore may be unaware of how important it is to have sleep apnea checked out by a doctor.
 But the clincher to send them to their doctor may reveal the benefits of a better relationship with a spouse by having it checked out.
 This can all be conveyed using compelling and relevant social media marketing messages.